jxchong-lab/GlobalGenes_RareX_Challenge_2023/README.md

 </table>

-New terms: The following terms are new and top terms for the Kleefstra syndrome.
-We see 'Abnormality of coordination', 'Somnambulism', 'Sleep onset insomnia', 'Drowsiness', .. from the follwing lists are new or different from hpo or orphanet dataset.
+New terms: The following terms are new and top terms for the Disease 1/Robinow syndrome.
+We see 'AScrewdriver-shaped incisors', 'Malformed lacrimal duct', 'Femur fracture', .. from the follwing lists are new or different from hpo or orphanet dataset.
 ```python
 disease[disease['NewRareX']==1]
 ```